andrepolischuk/andrepolischuk.github.io/notes/commenting-a-code.md

 _December 10, 2018_

-Last year i wrote [the note](/code-without-comments/) about waste comments in code.
+Last year I wrote [the note](/code-without-comments/) about waste comments in code.
 But now it seems to me that this explanation is not fully right.
 I was supporting a lot of apps, widgets with externalized API and shareable modules this year.
 And I found two specific case where comments can be useful.

 First, comments can help explain why did you write a code in this way.